-Red-shouldered Hawk populations increased throughout most of their range between 1966 and 2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 1.1 million with 97 percent spending some part of the year in the U.S., 1 percent breeding in Canada, and 17 percent wintering in Mexico.
-They are a U.S.-Canada Stewardship species and rate an 8 out of 20 on the Continental Concern Score.
-They are not on the 2012 Watch List.
+Red-shouldered Hawk populations increased throughout most of their range between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 1.1 million with 97% spending some part of the year in the U.S., 17% in Mexico, and 1% breeding in Canada.
+The species rates an 8 out of 20 on the Continental Concern Score.
+Red-shouldered Hawk is a U.S.-Canada Stewardship species and is not on the 2016 State of North America's Birds' Watch List.
 The biggest threat to Red-shouldered Hawks is continued clearing of their wooded habitat; they also showed some sensitivity to pesticides such as DDT in the middle of the 20th century.Back to top

-Sibley, D. A. 2000.
-The Sibley Guide to Birds.
-Alfred A. Knopf, New York.
+Sibley, D. A. (2014).
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.